Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Attention-aided MMSE

 \subsubsection{Multi-Head Self-Attention Mechanism}

-Building upon the proposed two-stage encoder structure, we use the MHA mechanism in \eqref{eq:MHA}--\eqref{eq:Attention_weight} to extract encoded features.
+Building upon the proposed two-stage encoder structure, we use the MHA mechanism in \eqref{eq:MHA}--\eqref{eq:Attention} to extract encoded features.
 In particular, the Frequency Encoder captures correlations between pilot observations and individual subcarriers, thus its number of attention heads is fixed to the pilot count within a single OFDM symbol.
 The Temporal Encoder then extends the resulting frequency-domain features along the symbol axis to model the inter-symbol correlation.
 Accordingly, the number of attention heads is set equal to the total number of OFDM symbols considered.
+We note that a multi-head self-attention layer with $N_h$ heads has the capacity to express convolutional operations whose receptive field is controlled by~\cite{rel:conv:att:2020}, so that the head budgets $L$ and $M$ allow our encoders to represent both local (cluster-level) and global correlation patterns within a single attention stage.
 The statistical features extracted by the two-stage encoder are subsequently passed through a residual fully connected decoder, which maps them into the coefficient space of the A-MMSE filter.
 The detailed process is as follows.

 \textbf{Frequency Encoder}: The detailed structure of the two-stage encoder is depicted in Fig.~\ref{fig:Encoder detail}.
 In the first stage, a linear embedding layer transforms the raw pilot input data into a high-dimensional embedding space, where the embedding dimension matches the number of subcarriers.
 This embedding is essential to facilitate the subsequent MHA mechanism, which effectively captures the frequency-domain dependencies inherent among the pilot signals.
 Specifically, the noisy pilot vector is given by \(\mathbf{x}_{\text{in}}=\left[x_{\text{1}}, x_{\text{2}}, \dots, x_{2L} \right]^{\mathsf{T}} \in \mathbb{R}^{2L}\).
 Here, each scalar \(x_i\) is linearly embedded into a high-dimensional vector as: \(\mathbf{x}_{\text{emb}, i} = x_i \cdot \mathbf{P}_{\text{emb}} + \mathbf{b}_{\text{emb}}\), where \(\mathbf{P}_{\text{emb}}\in \mathbb{R}^{1 \times d_e}\) is a learnable projection matrix and \(\mathbf{b}_{\text{emb}}\in\mathbb{R}^{d_e}\) is a learnable bias vector.
 Stacking all \(\mathbf{x}_{\text{emb}, i}\), we have